Forecourt at Brooklands Museum, Weybridge

 The 2-part resin is mixed together and a separate catalyst is added to allow for full control over the curing period.
 This is then added to the aggregates in a forced action paddle mixer before being transferred to the laying area.
 Hand floats and a Hover Trowel were then used to smooth and compact the material.

-SureSet worked closely with the museum to cause as little disruption to their opening times as possible during the project installation.
-Mechanical installation methods were used to give the highest quality finish to the large areas.
+SureSet worked closely with the museum to cause as little disruption to their opening times as possible during the project installation. were used to give the highest quality finish to the large areas.
 This also enabled the team of 4 men to complete the whole project in 3 days as using a Hover Trowel is an efficient way to compact the material in a timely manner without compromising the permeability.
 Traditional methods such as hand floating are still used around the edges and in intricate areas.
 Once the resin bound paving has been compacted, it needs to be left to fully cure.
 The area could be used for pedestrians after approximately 8 hours.

 The large entrance and ramped area were laid using the 6mm Chestnut and the main area of the forecourt using the 6mm Pearl Jam (with Chestnut again being used for the circuit logo).
 Resin bound paving is perfect for these types of applications as it creates a smooth and durable surface where there is no loose stone, ideal for pedestrians, wheelchairs and pushchairs.